ManuelPeinado/MultiChoiceAdapter/README.md

 	multiChoiceAdapter.setAdapterView(listView);
 	multiChoiceAdapter.setOnItemClickListener(myItemListClickListener);

-Do not call setOnItemClickListener on your ListView, call it on the adapter instead.
+Do not call <code>setOnItemClickListener()</code> on your ListView, call it on the adapter instead.

-Do not forget to derive your activity from one of the ActionBarSherlock activities, except SherlockListActivity.
+Do not forget to derive your activity from one of the ActionBarSherlock activities, except SherlockListActivity which is not supported.

+Finally, do not forget to call <code>save(outState)</code> from your activity's <code>onSaveInstanceState()</code> method.
+This is necessary for the selection state to be persisted across configuration changes.

 Checkboxes
 ==========